Bounded Connected Components of Polynomial Lemniscates

-contains at most one bounded connected component that surrounds the origin. \end{prop} \begin{proof} We consider the function $f_{n,j,C,k}(r,\theta)$ and observe that $f_{n,j,C,k}(0,\theta)>0$.
-Suppose we have one bounded connected component surrounding the origin.
-For there to exist another, it would require that for all possible values $\theta$ the function $f_{n,j,C,k}(r,\theta)$ must have at least two positive zeros.
-However, notice that there must be some $\theta^*$ so that $\cos(n\theta^*)<0$ and $\cos(j\theta^*)<0$.
-By Descarte's rule of signs, $f_{n,j,C,k}(r,\theta^*)$ has exactly one positive zero, which yields the desired conclusion. \end{proof} The first set that we will consider is $\Gamma_{n,1}(C,k)$.
-In this case, we are able to determine the exact relationship between $C$ and $k$ for the existence of a bounded connected component of this set and we are able to show that this component is unique when it exists.
+The first set that we will consider is $\Gamma_{n,1}(C,k)$.
+In this case, we are able to determine the exact relationship between $C$ and $k$ for this set to bound a Jordan domain and we are able to show that this region is unique when it exists.